Stereo Widener Online

 Need Full Tone Shaping?

-The Notevibes Audio Editor stacks stereo widening with EQ, bass boost, compression, limiter, and effects — process whole tracks in one pass.
+The full Notevibes editor stacks stereo widening with EQ, bass boost, compression, and a limiter — process whole tracks, then export to MP3 or WAV.

 Related Audio Tools